Tacoma Washington

 Normal day-to-day operations of the city government are administered by Tacoma's city manager, who is appointed by the city council.
 Elizabeth Pauli was appointed Interim City Manager on February 6, 2017.
 She replaced former manager T. C. Broadnax, who was appointed to the office in January 2012 and left in 2017 to become the city manager of Dallas, Texas.

-At the federal level, Tacoma is part of three congressional districts.
-The western portion of the city is part of the 6th District, represented by Derek Kilmer.
+At the federal level, Tacoma is part of two congressional districts.
+The western and northern portions of the city is part of the 6th District, represented by Derek Kilmer.
 The eastern portion is in the 10th District, represented by Marilyn Strickland.
-Northeastern Tacoma is in the 9th District, represented by Adam Smith.
-All three are Democrats.

 Tacoma is the home of several international companies, including staffing company True Blue Inc., lumber company Simpson, and the food companies Roman Meal and Brown and Haley.